alem-01/alem_public/subjects/flutter_piscine/person/README.md

 **Point** - name of the class, **x, y** - are fields

-What if you want to create a Point with different x and y?
+What if one wants to create a Point with different x and y?
 To do that one needs to declare **_Constructor_** - a function that specifies how to create object of a class given a set of parameters.

 ```dart
 class Point {